Distances in sparse sets of large Hausdorff dimension: Introduction

 \subsection{Acknowledgements}

 This project germinated at the 16$^{\text{th}}$ Discussion Meeting in Harmonic Analysis that was held in the Indian Institute of Science, Education and Research (IISER), Bhopal in December, 2019.
 We gratefully acknowledge the warmth and hospitality of the meeting organizers and the host institute.
-We thank Karthik Ramaseshan for his help with creating the diagrams.
+Feedback from Pertti Mattila on an earlier version of the manuscript led to a more precise formulation of Corollaries \ref{Steinhaus-sparse-corollary} and \ref{Sparse-all-distances-corollary}.
+Suggestions from an anonymous referee improved the exposition and led to the addition of Section \ref{Open Problems Section}.
+Karthik Ramaseshan helped with creating the diagrams.
+We thank them all for their input.
 MP was supported in part by NSERC Discovery grant GR010263.